vikash03a/SITA-TEST-TASK/JA_USER_INFO_HTTP/README.md

 ## Notes
 - Ensure that the external service URL in `application.properties` is correctly set up.
-- The application uses basic HTTP authentication (not shown in this example for brevity).
+- The application uses basic HTTP authentication